 Champagne and camembert

 Like most cooks, Robuchon becomes acknowledged to pressure his workers tough, and the famous Japanese work ethic appealed to him.
-“He turned into very demanding in phrases of quality, but we appreciated that loads.
-We reputable that and had been glad to paintings with him.
+“He became very demanding in quality phrases, but we appreciated that.
+We reputable that and were glad to paint with him.
 We’re perhaps a bit masochistic,” joked Suga.
-After his demise from pancreatic most cancers in Geneva on Aug 6, Narita went to Robuchon’s 3-starred chateau restaurant in the fashionable Ebisu district to honor his reminiscence in his very own manner – with champagne and cheese.
+After his demise from pancreatic cancer in Geneva on August 6, Narita went to Robuchon’s 3-starred chateau restaurant in the fashionable Ebisu district to honor his reminiscence in his manner – with champagne and cheese.